Best Things to Do in Suzhou: 3-Day Itinerary For First-Timers (2025)

 What makes it stand out is its clever use of limited space.
 It’s only about one-sixth the size of the Humble Administrator’s Garden, yet it somehow feels spacious and full of hidden corners to explore.

-Winding paths lead you past koi-filled ponds, stone bridges, and pavilions perfectly placed for taking in views of rocks, trees, and reflections on the water.
+Winding paths lead you past koi-filled ponds, stone bridges, and pavilions, perfectly placed to take in views of rocks, trees, and reflections on the water.
 Even if it’s already your third garden of the trip, every corner of this one will still feel special.

 Day 3.
 Pan Men Scenic Area & Lingering Garden